mohamedrefaysayed/tafeeltask/README.md

 # Tafeel Task - Users List App

-A Flutter application that displays a list of users from a mock API with Clean Architecture and Cubit state management.
+A Flutter application developed as a technical task for the Flutter Developer position at **Tafeel Company**.
+The app displays a list of users from a mock API implementing Clean Architecture and Cubit state management.

 ## Features